pawanit17/understanding_microservices/README.md

 This level of surge means that the team at Amazon should be prepared for such huge spikes as well in advance.
 In other words, their application has to scale to support users.
 Interesting to note that an average user waits for 2 seconds ( source: https://www.researchgate.net/publication/220893869_A_Study_on_Tolerable_Waiting_Time_How_Long_Are_Web_Users_Willing_to_Wait ) for an application result and leaves the page after that.
 So this means this is a serious issue which products like these need to consider.

+Amazon uses around 100 Microservices to show a web page.

 ## Examples
 Twitter moved from RoR monolith to Microservices.
 Facebook from PHP monolith to Microservices.